Luciee246/cart253/topics/variation-jam/variations-menu/README.md

 This bit should attribute any code, assets or other elements used taken from other sources.
 For example:

 > - This project uses [p5.js](https://p5js.org).
-> - The clown image is a capture of the clown from the Apple emoji character set.
+> - This project is based on the disc master challenge we did in class.
-> - Freesound.org
+> - Sound is "What falling in love feels like" from Eva Tiedemann on YouTube

 ## License